zzzhan/nodejs-mysql-queries/README.md

 ## Running Tests

-With your MySQL configured on `./test/mysql.json, running tests is as simple as:
+With your correct configured of MySQL on `./test/mysql.json`, running tests is as simple as:
 ```
 npm test
 ```